What Determines Your Life Insurance Rate?

 Statistically, women as a group live to an older age than men do.
 As a result, rates for women are lower for the same type and amount of life insurance when compared to men.2

 Your current health and past medical history can affect your rate.
 However, things like diet, exercise and stress reduction will also be taken into account.
-“Having a health condition doesn’t mean you’ll get a higher rate,” says Shiela Companie, vice president and chief life actuary at Amica Life.
+“Having a health condition doesn’t mean you’ll get a higher rate,” says Shiela Companie, Senior Vice President and General Manger at Amica Life.
 “For example, the potential risk posed by slightly elevated blood pressure can sometimes be offset by medication, exercise, diet and weight reduction.”

 Given the proven relationship between smoking and mortality, rates for nonsmokers are lower than for smokers.
 Tobacco use has a dramatic impact on premiums – and if you quit, you can get a better rate.
 “Depending on how much time has passed since you’ve quit and your other health conditions, you could qualify for a nonsmoker rate,” Companie says.

 A passion for hiking or bird-watching won’t affect your premium.
 But if you’re into more daring leisure pursuits – skydiving or scuba diving, for example – you may see a higher premium.

 If you make a change to your lifestyle after purchasing life insurance, you should connect with your insurance company to see if your premium can be adjusted.
 “Once your policy is in effect, make sure to let the insurer know if your profile changes for the better,” says Todd Oster, assistant vice president at Amica Life.
 “If you don’t smoke for a certain period, we can reassess your rate and make an adjustment.”
 The same thing applies for improvements in your health, such as weight loss, reduced blood pressure or lower cholesterol, to name just some examples.
 “If you can come back to us and show that a risk has been diminished, we’re always willing to take a look at that,” Oster says.